intmus/inttheory22-23/_02-int-scales-keys/a1-scales.md

 abc: true
 ---

-The simplest definition of music is "organized sound", and we can use this definition as a launching point for discussing pitch collections and scales.
-If we accept that music is "organized sound", then the method used to organize it will define the *style* of composition.
-For this course, we will study *tonal* music, because *tonal* describes the organizational method--or style--of this music.
+"Organized sound" is a common way to define music in its simplest form, and we can use this definition as a launching point for discussing pitch collections and scales.
+If we accept that music is "organized sound", then the methods used to organize it will define all aspects of the composition.

 ## Tonal music

-Tonal music is organized around a central tone called the *tonic*.
+For this course, the majority of music that we'll study will be *tonal* music, meaning music that is organized around a central pitch called the *tonic*.

-And once we have a central pitch around which we build a tonality, every pitch in the tonality is defined by its relationship to that pitch.
+When we build a tonality around a tonic pitch, every pitch in the tonality can be found by measuring the distance, or *interval*, between it and the tonic.
 It is these intervallic relationships that differentiate one pitch collection from another, and we can categorize each pitch collection by studying their commonalities and differences.

-In Unit 1, we defined moveable-do solfege as a way for us to look at the relationships between a group of pitches that are organized around a central pitch.
-In doing so, we created a *scale*, even though we didn't define it as such.
+In Unit 1, we discussed moveable-do solfege as a way for us to look at the relationships between a group of pitches that are organized around a central pitch.
+In doing so, we created a *scale*, even though we did not define it as such.
 Whenever you group any number of pitches, you create a *collection*.
-However, when you order a collection by the frequency of each pitch--or more simply stated, how high or low the pitches are--you create a scale.
+However, when you order a collection by the frequency of each pitch--or more simply stated, arranging pitches from high to low--you create a scale.
 So a scale is *a collection of pitches that are organized in an ascending or descending form*, and consequently create a fixed intervallic pattern.
 A scale can encompass any tuning system or style of composition.

 Certain scales are at the core of all common practice harmony, and as a music student, you are likely already familiar with these: *major, minor, modal, pentatonic, and chromatic*.
 Below, we discuss the diatonic scales (i.e. major and minor) and Topic 2b details the others.
-We will explore some extended scales in Unit 22.
+We will explore even more types of scales in Unit 22.

 ### Diatonic music